Tips for the ACT Test

-Administered by ACT Inc., the ACT is a nationalized college admission examination that measures the high-school level accomplishment of prospective college applicants.
-All four-year colleges and universities in the US require/accept ACT results as part of their application formalities.
-If you have completed high school and are thinking of college, here are a few tips for the ACT test that you might find useful.
+Administered by ACT Inc., it is a nationalized college admission examination that measures the high-school level accomplishment of prospective college applicants.
+All four-year colleges and universities in the US require/accept exam results as part of their application formalities.
+If you have completed high school and are thinking of college, here are a few tips for the test of ACT that you might find useful.

-As a prospective ACT candidate, it is vital that you start your preparation with the essential information on ACT.
-Before moving on to the tips for the ACT test, here are two important questions discussed - why ACT and what is ACT.
+As a prospective exam candidate, it is vital that you start your preparation with essential information on ACT.
+Before moving on to the tips for this test, here are two important questions discussed - why ACT and what is ACT.

 What is ACT?

-Developed and conducted by ACT Inc., a non-profit establishment, the ACT is a competitive examination conducted nationally and internationally.
+Developed and conducted by ACT Inc., a non-profit establishment, it is a competitive examination conducted nationally and internationally.
 Here are a few essential facts about the exam that you might find useful:

 - The test consists of multiple-choice questions in four sections and an optional Writing section.

-- Early registrations are recommended for ACT.
+- Early registrations are recommended for the test.
 It is advised that you take your test at least two months before the application deadline, so that you receive your scores on time.
-The ACT scores are reported at least 3 to 8 weeks after your test date for the No Writing test; while the ACT Plus Writing scores may be reported in 5-8 weeks after the test date.
+The exam scores are reported at least 3 to 8 weeks after your test date for the No Writing test; while the ACT Plus Writing scores may be reported in 5-8 weeks after the test date.

-- If required, you may retake ACT, subject to the policies and rules of ACT testing.
-You can take ACT 12 times in total.
+- If required, you may retake the test, subject to the policies and rules of ACT testing.
+You can take the exam 12 times in total.

 Tips for ACT Preparation

 ACT tests your academic accomplishments at high-school level.
-So, if you are in school, you might not require any additional coaching or preparation for the ACT.
-However, the test being a competitive admission test, it is always better to familiarize yourself with the test structure, questions patterns, time limits etc. Given below are a few important pointers or tips for the ACT test preparation:
+So, if you are in school, you might not require any additional coaching or preparation for the exam.
+However, the test being a competitive admission test, it is always better to familiarize yourself with the test structure, questions patterns, time limits etc. Given below are a few important pointers or tips for the test:

 - Understanding the test pattern is important.
-The ACT test has four mandatory, multiple-choice question sections on English, Science, Mathematics, and Reading.
+It has four mandatory, multiple-choice question sections on English, Science, Mathematics, and Reading.
 The topics covered in these sections measure your cognition of relevant concepts as per school curriculum up to the twelfth grade.

 - The ACT Plus Writing test consists of a Writing part, in addition to the four mandatory sections.
 You may take ACT Plus Writing, if a Writing score is required by the college where you are applying.
 In the Writing part, you need to write a descriptive essay, based on which your writing abilities are evaluated.

-- You may find a good number of books and prep materials available in the market.
+- You may find a good number of books and preparation materials available in the market.
 Some of the popular titles include: